tournament-js/tournament/doc/base.md

 // Note that player 2 is waiting in LB final
 ```

-#### d.players(partialId) :: [seeds]
+#### d.players(idPartial) :: [seeds]
-Returns all the unique players seed numbers found in the slice of the tournament with the partialId.
+Returns all the unique players seed numbers found in the slice of the tournament with the partial id.
-Equivalent to flattened, unique'd array of players plucked from `this.findMatches(partialId)`.
+Equivalent to flattened, unique'd array of players plucked from `this.findMatches(idPartial)`.

 ```
 var gs = new t.GroupStage(16, 4);